 Why do we need sleep?
 How are sleep states initiated, maintained, and ended?
 How does sleep impact normal brain functions?
 What roles does sleep play in neurological and psychiatric diseases?
 The goal of our research is to understand the circuit, cellular, and molecular mechanisms underlying sleep regulation in both normal and diseased brains.

-Sleep problems are very common in patients with neurological and psychiatric disorders.
-In collaboration with other faculty members at Columbia University, we are interested in understanding the relationship between abnormal sleep and brain diseases.
-Specifically, we focus on epilepsy and mood disorders.
-We aim to identify neuropathological mechanisms that link sleep abnormalities and brain diseases.
+Sleep problems are common in patients with neurological and psychiatric disorders.
+In collaboration with other faculty at Columbia, we are interested in understanding the relationship between abnormal sleep and brain diseases.
+We mainly focus on epilepsy.